Vonng/pigsty/docs/PARAM.md

 name: `etcd_init`, type: `enum`, level: `C`

-etcd initial cluster state, new or existing
+etcd initial cluster state, `new` or `existing`

-default values: `new`
+default values: `new`, which will create a standalone new etcd cluster.

-`existing` is used when trying to add new node to existing etcd cluster.
+The value `existing` is used when trying to [add new member](ETCD-ADMIN#add-member) to existing etcd cluster.